timokratia/timokratia.github.io/content/about/index.md

 banner_footer = "...and other thoughts of mine."
 +++

+## Welcome to Zekun's website!

+You're currently on the [about](@/about/index.md) page.

+I blog about my experience of open source tools for research and everyday use.
+Feel free to look around!

 {{ section_begin(header="me") }}

-Welcome!
-I'm Zekun, a MSc student studying Digital Information Management at University College Dublin.
+My name is Zekun, I'm a MSc student studying Digital Information Management at University College Dublin.

 I'm interested in technologies for libraries, archives, and museums.
 Programming languages I use include Python, Haskell, Ruby, and Rust.